Los Angeles wildfires claim 14 lives as containment efforts struggle

 "We have the funding to support this response, to support this recovery," she told ABC's "This Week" program.

-Over the past 24 hours, the Palisades Fire spread over an additional 1000 acres, consuming more homes, officials reported.

-Cal Fire official Todd Hopkins said that while 11 percent of the Palisades Fire was now contained, it has burned more than 22 000 acres.
+Cal Fire official Todd Hopkins said that while 11 per cent of the Palisades Fire was now contained, it had burned more than 22,000 acres.

-Hopkins told a press conference that fire had spread into the Mandeville Canyon and threatened to jump into Brentwood, an upscale neighborhood that is home to many celebrities, and the San Fernando Valley.
+Hopkins told a press conference that fire had spread into the Mandeville Canyon and was threatening to jump into Brentwood, an upscale neighbourhood that is home to many celebrities, and the San Fernando Valley.
 It also inched toward the north-south 405 freeway.

 SANTA ANA WINDS

-Dozens of Brentwood residents hoping to return to neighborhoods evacuated because of the Palisades Fire began lining up at around 5am (9pm, Singapore time) on Sunday, while volunteers distributed coffee and donuts.
+Dozens of Brentwood residents hoping to return to neighbourhoods evacuated because of the Palisades Fire began lining up at around 5am on Sunday, while volunteers distributed coffee and doughnuts.
 They were denied entry by officials who said the area was still too dangerous.

-Although the Santa Ana winds that have fanned the flames had calmed some over the weekend, the National Weather Service warned that stronger gusts of up to 110 kph could return early next week.
+Although the Santa Ana winds that have fanned the flames had calmed some over the weekend, the National Weather Service warned that stronger gusts of up to 110kmh could return early next week.
 Local officials said they expect the strongest winds to occur on Tuesday.

-Red Flag warnings remain in effect for LA and Ventura counties through to Wednesday, the NWS said.
+Red Flag warnings remain in effect for LA and Ventura counties through Wednesday, the NWS said.

 "These winds, combined with dry air and dry vegetation, will keep the fire weather threat in the area," it said.
 Conditions were expected to moderate by Thursday.